 (e) Lighting.
 Towers shall not be artificially illuminated except as required by the Federal Aviation Administration or the Federal Communications Commission.
 Dual lighting mode (red at night/strobe during the day) shall be allowed.

 (f) Color.
-Towers two hundred (200) feet or less in height shall be as required in Section 23.27 [5](f); however, any regulation of the FAA or FCC that contradicts this requirement shall govern.
+Towers two hundred (200) feet or less in height shall be as required in Section 23.08.01 [5](f).

 (g) Accessory buildings.
 Accessory buildings may include offices, vehicle storage or broadcast studios; however, no outside storage of equipment shall be allowed.
 The use of the accessory building shall be an allowed use in district that it is located.